lunchpacked130/BASS-Intro/README.md

 </details>

-You’re great at drawing some [Specific things] but can’t draw backgrounds, characters, or you csn voice act but can’t nail a certain voice or struggle accents
+● You’re great at drawing some [Specific things] but can’t draw backgrounds, characters, or you csn voice act but can’t nail a certain voice or struggle accents
 <details>
 - Fantastic!
 Tackle the backgrounds, characters, or that tricky accent you’ve been avoiding. </details>

-You can’t draw at all, struggle with English, or think your voice sounds awful.
+● You can’t draw at all, struggle with English, or think your voice sounds awful.
 <details>
 - *Please* draw the front cover or a full-page artwork.
 - *Please* voice the main lead.  </details>

 any Questions, create an issue and tag me, I'll prefer answering questions here so if others join and wonder the same, they can see the answer

+oh and have fun, It's mandatory! 😜